 M. TENTATIVE RULINGS IN FAMILY LAW AND MOTION MATTERS

 (1) ORDERS SHORTENING TIME

-A request for an order shortening time must be submitted to the Court Specialist as an ex parte application and must be accompanied by a declaration setting forth evidentiary facts which explain why a shorter notice period is necessary.
+A request for an order shortening time must be submitted to the Court Specialist as an ex parte application on Form FL-300 and shall include all of the information and documentation required by Cal.
+Rules, Rule 5.151, including a declaration setting forth evidentiary facts which explain why a shorter notice period is necessary.
 An order shortening time will only be granted upon a showing of good cause.

 (2) SUBMISSION OF EX PARTE APPLICATIONS

 All applications for ex parte or emergency orders shall be submitted on Form FL-300 and shall include all of the information and documentation required by Cal.
 Rules, Rule 5.151.
 In Santa Clara County Family Court, all ex parte applications are handled on the documents submitted.
 No hearings are scheduled to argue ex parte applications.
 All ex parte requests shall be submitted to the Court Specialist with any filing fees due with the motion.
 The Court Specialist shall hold all applications (except TROs and matters involving domestic violence) for 24 hours before submission to the judicial officer.
 Notice of the applications must be given to the opposing attorney or self-represented party before 10:00 a.m. on the court day before the matter is to be considered by the Court.
 Except where otherwise specifically ordered by the Court, if the requesting party gives notice of the application after 10:00 a.m. or submits the application to the Court Specialist after 4:00 p.m., then notice will be deemed to have been given at 9:00 a.m. the next court day, and the application will be submitted to the judicial officer after 9:00 a.m. on the first court day after that.

 (1) whether a requested ex parte order will result in a change of status quo; and